 T Index FAQ

-The IPS T index is used by ASAPS computer program for predicting HF propagation frequencies.
-It also appears on many of the formats of IPS predictions and is tabulated each month in the IPS Solar and Geophysical Summary.
+The IPS T index is used by the ASAPS computer program for predicting HF propagation frequencies.
+It is also used in the IPS predictions and is updated each month.
 But many people are confused by the index and a very commonly asked question is "What is the T Index?".
 We will attempt to answer this question on this page.

-For any HF communication circuit, the value of the maximum frequency (called the MUF) reflected back to earth by the ionosphere varies with the time of day, month of the year, and with the solar cycle.
-At the peak of the cycle (such as in 1988-1992) higher frequencies were reflected by the ionosphere and so HF communications were able to make use of this wider bandwidth.
-At the low points of the solar cycle (such in 1995) only a small bandwidth is available.
+For any HF communication circuit, the value of the Maximum Usable Frequency (MUF) reflected back to Earth by the ionosphere varies with the time of day, month of the year, and with the solar cycle.
+At the peak of the cycle (such as in 2014) higher frequencies are reflected by the ionosphere and so HF communications are able to make use of this wider bandwidth.
+At the low points of the solar cycle (such as in 2008) only a small bandwidth is available.

 Maximum frequencies for ionospheric reflection are measured by an instrument called an ionosonde.
 An ionosonde transmits a vertical signal and records all reflections - it is basically a radar for scanning the ionosphere.
 The highest frequency reflected back from the ionosphere is usually written as foF2, and is essentially the MUF for the circuit.